 There has been some research around the topic of whether a standard pair of orthotics vs a custom measured and made pair are any better or worse than each other.

 I too have heard anecdotal evidence that the more expensive options are just as effective and Douglas Richie, writing at Podiatry Today states that:

 "Foot orthoses in various forms provide immediate, intermediate and long-term relief of plantar heel pain.
 There is weak evidence for any superiority of custom foot orthoses versus prefabricated devices to treat this condition."

-Therefore, buying a good pair of plantar fasciitis orthotics from Amazon might be as effective as having a proper pair made by a podiatrist!
+Therefore, buying a good pair of plantar fasciitis orthotics from over the counter might be as effective as having a proper pair made by a podiatrist!